Shantom/DailyDungeon/README.md

 ### Game Features

 Daily Dungeon is a role-playing game.
 Players can help Lin through the maze, beat a variety of boss with reasonable skill.
-When players is not on-line, that is, not logged in to the game, Lin will automatically beat the monster on the current floor to gain experience.
-When the experience value meets the amount required by Lin's current level, Lin will automatically level up and get his ability improved.
+When players is not on-line, i.e., not logged in to the game, Lin will automatically beat the monster on the current floor to gain experience.
+When the experience value meets the amount required by Lin's current level, Lin will level up and get his ability improved.
 When Lin comes to a specific level, he will learn specific skills.
 Players can help Lin equip a certain skill to deal with different bosses.
 Players can guide Lin through the maze, in which Lin may encounter many different random events that increase or decrease Lin's temporary statistics.